FluffySpike8/Deemixify/README.md

   `pip install deemix`

 - Configure deemix
-  The config files are located in the config folder, change `config.json` to your liking
+  The config files are located in the config folder, change `config.json` to your liking.
-  This is where you will configure the download path and quality.
+  This is where you will configure the **download path (important)** and quality.

 - Configure Spotify API